Pixboost/pixboost-js/README.md

     <script type="text/javascript" src="https://pixboost.com/libs/lozad.min.js"></script>
 ```

-WARNING: In case of using polyfill make sure that you test your application on all browsers.
+WARNING: In case of using polyfill make sure that you test your application in all browsers.
 We found some issues
 in IE (before Edge) and Safari with absolute positioning when using polyfill.

 ## Configuration